-Long lines and drive-through voting as Wisconsinites brave coronavirus at polls
+Long lines and drive-through voting as Wisconsinites brave polls amid coronavirus

 “We were afraid we were going to have to vote in person,” said Thomas, who blamed state Republicans for quashing a bid to postpone the election.
 “We felt it was important.”

-A flurry of 11th-hour legal wrangling failed to stop the balloting, as two late court rulings on Monday put the election, which will include Democratic and Republican presidential primaries and voting for thousands of state and local offices, back on track after days of uncertainty.

-“Now voters will be forced to choose between their health and their right to vote, an untenable choice that responsible public officials tried to avoid,” said Satya Rhodes-Conway, the Democratic mayor of Madison, Wisconsin.

-The legal maneuvering overshadowed the Democratic presidential primary in Wisconsin, the first nominating contest held since March 17 in the race to pick a challenger to Republican President Donald Trump for the Nov.
+The last-minute legal maneuvering over the election overshadowed the Democratic presidential primary in Wisconsin, the first nominating contest held since March 17 in the race to pick a challenger to Republican President Donald Trump for the Nov.
 3 election.
 The outbreak has pushed front-runner Joe Biden and rival Bernie Sanders off the campaign trail.

 Former Vice President Biden has built a nearly insurmountable lead over Senator Sanders in the delegates who will pick the nominee at the national convention this summer.
 The convention, scheduled to be held in Milwaukee, has been postponed to August from July by the pandemic.

-After a late-night meeting on Monday, the Wisconsin Elections Commission said no results of Tuesday’s voting would be released until April 13, the deadline for absentee ballots postmarked by Tuesday to be received.
+After a late-night meeting on Monday, the Wisconsin Elections Commission said no results from Tuesday’s voting would be released until April 13, the deadline for absentee ballots postmarked by Tuesday to be received.

 The commission said in a blog post on Tuesday morning that no county had reported any problems, including any polling places that were unable to open.

 In the village of Somerset, where two National Guard members were stationed, clerk Felicia Germaine said turnout appeared to be significantly lower than usual.
-Voters gave each other space while waiting, thanks to strips of tape on the ground to encourage social distancing.
+Voters gave one another space while waiting, thanks to strips of tape on the ground to encourage social distancing.

-“It’s almost like a big game of adult hopscotch,” said Cherie Link, a candidate for state Senate who was volunteering as a poll worker.
+“It’s almost like a big game of adult hopscotch,” said Cherie Link, a state Senate candidate who was volunteering as a poll worker.

-In Milwaukee, the health commissioner in Wisconsin’s biggest city, Jeanette Kowalik, asked voters to wear masks, avoid reusing pens and stand at least six feet apart.

-“I’m sorry, I wish I had the authority to protect us from this,” she wrote on Twitter.

 Reporting by Daniel Acker in Deloit, Wisconsin; Nicholas Pfosi in Somerset, Wisconsin; Amanda Becker in Washington; and Joseph Ax in West Stockbridge, Massachusetts; Additional reporting by John Whitesides in Washington; Editing by Raju Gopalakrishnan and Jonathan Oatis